Cesare Angelini (author): Luigi Porta street, Sant'Invenzio street

 After the rectorate in Borromeo, from 1961 to 1976 he led a private life in Pavia, first in Luigi Porta street then in Sant'Invenzio street to which he reserved autobiographical pages.

 He reproposed his texts in new editions: in a continuous and repeated work he corrected a previous mannerism and an excessive literariness.
 It can be said that Angelini completely revised his work, he "rewrote" himself.

-He published a school commentary on the The Betrothed for Principato (1962).
+He published a school commentary on The Betrothed for Principato (1962).

 Edit the Bible for Fabbri in handouts (1962).
 He translates sacred scriptures: the Song of Songs for Scheiwiller (1963), the Acts of the Apostles for Einaudi (1967) and the Apocalypse for Franco Maria Ricci (1969).

 He was an elzevirist of Corriere della Sera, essayist in Nuova Antologia.

 On 14 October 1964 he received an honorary degree in Letters from the University of Pavia.

 On 11 May 1968, at the castle of Bolsena, he was awarded the «Emilio Cecchi Prize» reserved for critics for the volume Capitoli sul Manzoni, vecchi e nuovi, an anthology of his writings about Manzoni published in 1966 by Mondadori.

 On 28 May 1972 he was awarded the first edition of the "Targa d'Oro Jean Giono" from the Rotary Club of Voghera.

 In April 1975, at the age of 88, with the rector of the Almo Collegio Borromeo, Angelo Comini, and some students, he went to Rome for the twenty-fifth Jubilee; on 2 April he was publicly welcomed by Pope Paul VI in the courtyard of S. Damaso.

 On the evening of 27 September 1976, at the age of 90, he died in his home in Sant'Invenzio street.

 Although on several occasions he had openly expressed the desire for his tomb located in the Holy Land, he is buried in the cemetery of Torre d'Isola, next to his parents and brothers, as he requests in his will dated 10 September 1975.